- Diabetes insipidus in cats: causes, symptoms and treatment

 Diabetes insipidus in cats: causes, symptoms and treatment

-Diabetes insipidus (DI) is a rare endocrinological disease in cats characterized by disruption of water balance in the body.
-The condition results in a reduced ability of the kidneys to concentrate water, leading to excessive urine output (polyuria) and increased thirst (polydipsia).
+Diabetes insipidus (DI) is a rare endocrine disorder in cats characterized by a disturbance of the body's water balance.
+The disease leads to a reduced ability of the kidneys to concentrate water, resulting in excessive urination (polyuria) and increased thirst (polydipsia).

 Diabetes insipidus (DI) is a rare disease that can occur in cats and is characterized by impaired regulation of water balance.
-Unlike diabetes mellitus, in which the regulation of blood sugar is impaired, diabetes insipidus is a disorder that affects the body's ability to retain water effectively.
-This leads to intense thirst (polydipsia) and extreme urine output (polyuria).
-The disease is divided into different forms, which can be differentiated according to their cause.
-Here you will find a comprehensive explanation of the most important variants in cats:
+Unlike diabetes mellitus, in which blood sugar regulation is disrupted, diabetes insipidus is a disorder affecting the body's ability to effectively retain water.
+This leads to excessive thirst (polydipsia) and excessive urination (polyuria).
+The disease is divided into several forms, which can be differentiated according to their cause.
+Here is a comprehensive explanation of the most important variants in cats:

-In central diabetes insipidus, the production or release of antidiuretic hormone (ADH), also called vasopressin, is disrupted in the brain.
+In central diabetes insipidus, the production or release of antidiuretic hormone (ADH), also known as vasopressin, is disrupted in the brain.
 ADH is produced in the hypothalamus and stored in the pituitary gland before being released into the bloodstream.

-• Tumors or abscesses in the hypothalamus or pituitary gland
+- Tumors or abscesses in the area of the hypothalamus or pituitary gland

-Cats drink unusually large amounts of water and pass large amounts of dilute urine.
-This can also lead to dehydration, especially if access to water is limited.
+Cats are drinking unusually large amounts of water and excreting large amounts of diluted urine.
+This can also lead to dehydration, especially if access to water is limited. - Diagnosis:

-Diagnosis is often made by excluding other diseases, such as: B. Diabetes mellitus, kidney disease or thyroid problems.
-A thirst test and measurement of urine osmolality may be helpful.
-Imaging tests such as an MRI can reveal tumors or lesions in the brain.
+The diagnosis is often made by ruling out other conditions, such as diabetes mellitus, kidney disease, or thyroid problems.
+A water deprivation test and urine osmolality measurement can be helpful.
+Imaging techniques such as MRI can reveal tumors or lesions in the brain. - Therapy:

-Treatment usually involves administration of desmopressin, a synthetic substitute for ADH.
-This medication may be given as eye drops or in another form.
+Treatment typically involves administering desmopressin, a synthetic substitute for ADH.
+This medication can be given as eye drops or in another form.

 2. Nephrogenic diabetes insipidus (NDI)